Herkata/spaceship_titanic/README.md

 ## Overview

 The goal of this competition is to predict which passengers were transported to an alternate dimension during the collision of the Spaceship Titanic.

+Access the competition page [here](https://www.kaggle.com/competitions/spaceship-titanic/overview).

 ## Dataset